tensorturtle/bleak-fsm/README.md

 ## Migrating from Vanilla Bleak

-The following is a non-functioning code snippet that shows how to migrate from vanilla `bleak` to `bleak-fsm`:
+The following is a non-functioning code snippet that shows what your `bleak` code would look like after migrating to `bleak-fsm`:

 <table>
 <tr>